acsakvarimark/devops-upam-test/README.md

 - **GitLab Limitations**: Free version doesn't support SSH key connection to repository, opted for GitHub instead for easier SSH key generation and file checkout
 - **Linux OS**: Due to this being my first real Linux OS experience with only using the CLI, I faced challenges understanding commands and the way different user priviledges work

+## Improvement Points

+- **Gitlab automation**: Automate and timestamp running of pipeline into Gitlab repository.
+Due to me using the free version, no SSH token can be generated, hence the connection between jenkins, the VMs and Gitlab could not be made in the long run.
+- **Simplify Linux VM configuration**: Making the provisioning and configuring of the Linux OS based VMs would be a top priority, as creating and maintaining these environmnet is top priority.

 <div style="text-align: center">⁂</div>

 [^1]: https://ubuntu.com/download/serve